Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 This module provides a generic way to create and manage Azure Virtual Networks (vNets) and their associated resources.

-## Resources Created

--Azure Virtual Network (vNet): A virtual network with the specified configurations.

--Subnets: Subnets within the created virtual network.

--Network Security Group Association: Associates Network Security Groups to the created subnets.

--Route Table Association: Associates Route Tables to the created subnets.

--Management Lock: Applies a management lock to the virtual network if specified.

--Role Assignment: Assigns roles to the virtual network based on the provided configurations.

--Diagnostic Settings: Creates diagnostic settings for the virtual network.
-Usage

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.
 Here's a basic example:

 ```